-Drinking and eating is now acceptable in the library and many libraries have either a café or a community kitchen.
-This provides an opportunity for refreshments in an environment that encourages conversation, browsing magazines, and relaxing with a good book.
+Most modern libraries have embraced the opportunity to provide refreshments in an environment that encourages conversation, browsing magazines, and relaxing with a good book.
 An alternative to the café is a community kitchen where people can make their own coffee and heat food in a microwave.
-Ideally there should be the ability for indoor and outdoor use of the café and magazines are usually located in the vicinity for browsing.
-The size of this area is based on a small café where food is brought in from elsewhere and seating is in nearby library seating, possibly high bench or a small table with chairs.
-Equally this space would serve well as a community kitchen.
+Ideally there should be the ability for indoor and outdoor use of this space and magazines are usually located in the vicinity for browsing.
+The size of this area is based on a medium sized kitchen where food is brought in from elsewhere and seating is in nearby library seating, possibly high bench or a small table with chairs.